bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 Now that we got that written - lets implement the calls to for actaully Testing the LPR.

-- we have some more properties on the view model related to the LPR test.
+- [click] we have some more properties on the view model related to the LPR test.
-- we are exposing a new method for executing the LPR test
+- [click] we are exposing a new method for executing the LPR test
-- In it are are setting loading and results when we get them
+- [click] In it are are setting loading and results when we get them
-- then setting some more flags if we get an error.
+- [click] then setting some more flags if we get an error.

-- Now perfect - feature is done regarding the View Model.
+- [click] Now perfect - feature is done regarding the View Model.
 - we write the view, some tests - then ship it off to QA for testing.
 -->